Nutrition, Savings & Meal Prep

 Why are individually portioned products considered trap foods for my budget?

-Individually portioned products usually have a much higher unit price than buying in family size or bulk, which significantly increases weekly supermarket spending.
+Individually portioned products usually have a much higher unit price than buying in family size or bulk.
+The extra packaging, processing, and convenience factor contribute to this inflated cost.
+While they might seem convenient, they significantly increase your weekly supermarket spending for the same amount of food, or often less.

 Community Stories and Comments